saturn597/RPN/README.md

 In the above line, the first four words the JIT encounters are numbers, so each is pushed to the stack in order from left to right.
 Then, the first operation, division, pops 15 and 3 off the stack.
 It then places the result of dividing those two numbers on top.

 So the top of the stack is now 5, and 2 is the next number down.
-Thus, the next operation, multiplication, pops those off and pushes the result of multiplying them, 10, to the top of the stack.
+The next operation, multiplication, pops those off and pushes the result of multiplying them, 10, to the top of the stack.

 Now the stack contains 10 at the top and 4 as the second item down.
 Subtracting 10 from 4 then yields -6.

-`Negate` turns this into a positive 6.
+The `negate` turns this into a positive 6.
 Then, finally, `.` pops the 6 from the top of the stack and prints it.

 Comments
 =====================
-You can add comments to your RPN code.
-You begin a comment with the word `(`.
-The comment is then ended with a `)`.
+The word `(` indicates the beginning of a comment.
+Comments are then ended with a `)`.

 `Ready> 4 3 ( this will be 7 ) + .`

 `7.000000`

-Because there has to be a space on either side of the starting parenthesis (so that the tokenizer recognizes it as a separate word), the following does not work as you might expect:
+There has to be a space on either side of the `(` in order for RPN to recognize it as a separate word.
+Thus, the following does not work:

 `Ready> 4 3 (this will be 7) + .`

 `Unknown word "(this"`

-Note that, once you begin a comment in the REPL, all input will be ignored until you close it, including new lines, since it is assumed you are still entering your comment.
+However, the closing parenthesis `)` does *not* need to have a space on either side in order to close the comment.

 Stack manipulation
 =====================
-If you want to see the entire contents of the stack, without popping anything off of it, use the word `.s`:
+If you want to see the entire contents of the stack, without popping anything, use the word `.s`:

 `Ready> 1 2 3 .s`